bloominstituteoftechnology/node-db1-project/queries.md

 ## update _Bilbo Baggins_ record so that the postal code changes to _"11122"_.

-UPDATE Customers SET ContactName = 'Bilbo Baggins', PostalCode = 11122 WHERE ContactName = 'Bilbo';  // tested and updates with correct information
+UPDATE Customers SET ContactName = 'Bilbo Baggins', PostalCode = 11122 WHERE ContactName = 'Bilbo Baggins';  // tested and updates with correct information

 ## list orders grouped by customer showing the number of orders per customer. _Rattlesnake Canyon Grocery_ should have 7 orders.